-Each list of gynecology and obstetrics patients from each hospital and surgical center must be verified on the appropriate affidavit form.
+Each list of obstetrics and gynecology patients from each hospital and surgical center must be verified on the appropriate affidavit form.
 The record librarian or similar hospital official must submit a statement attesting that (1) the patients listed were cared for by the candidate, and (2) that all of the hospitalized patients dismissed from the candidate's care have been separately listed or reported in the totals for the period indicated.
-For cases chosen from the fellowship or senior residency year, the affidavit must be obtained from the candidate's Program Director or the medical records librarian.
+For cases chosen from the fellowship or senior residency year, the affidavit must be obtained from the candidate's Program Director or the medical records librarian and must be uploaded to ABOG online through the Case List Entry System located on their Personal Home Page.
+There is no affidavit for office practice cases.